 Angela Zappone 206-498-7763

-Dental Hygienist, Myofunctional Therapist, Craniosacral Therapist, & Doula, Angie has 34 plus years in healthcare!
-She addresses orofacial myofunctional disorders & tension uniquely & comprehensively.
-She is currently working on her infant massage & International Board Certified Lactation Consultant (IBCLC)
+Specializing in tongue-ties & orofacial myofunctional therapy, post-partum doula & lactation support.
+Angie has 35 years in healthcare.
+She addresses orofacial myofunctional disorders & fascial tension uniquely & comprehensively.
+She's currently pursuing her IBCLC (International Board Certified Lactation Consultant).

-Improper muscle patterns, strain, and dysfunctions in the face, jaw and throat can develop, we call these Orofacial Myofunctional Disorders (OMDs).
-OMDs can significantly interfere with normal function growth and development of the mouth, jaws, face, lips, tongue and airway.
-The forces of orofacial soft tissue and muscles have a direct influence on jaw growth and development!
+Improper orofacial muscle patterns, strain, and dysfunctions can develop.
+These are called Orofacial Myofunctional Disorders (OMDs).
+OMDs can significantly interfere with normal function, growth and development of the orofacial complex and airway.
+Tensions in the fascia and muscles can have a direct influence on jaw growth and development!

 Another significant factor in OMDs is a tongue-tie (ankyloglossia) that restricts ideal tongue resting position, movement & function.
 The roof of the mouth or palate is actually the base of the sinuses.
 Proper tongue resting position is critical to help guide the growth and development of the airway and entire orofacial complex.
 If the tongue is restricted and resting low it cannot properly help with growth and development of the jaws and airway!
 The tongue is also integral in correct eating, drinking and swallow.
-When the tongue is unable to properly gather food and liquid and suction shallow other muscles of the jaw and neck get inappropriately engaged, which can causes muscle tension, strain and pain in the neck, shoulders and jaw.
+When the tongue is unable to properly gather food and liquid and suction-swallow, other muscles of the jaw, face, and neck get inappropriately engaged, which can causes muscle tension, strain and pain and effect the development of the orofacial complex.

-Other common contributors to OMDs are habits such as thumb sucking, extended pacifier and tippy cup use, nail biting and genetics.
+Other common contributors to OMDs are habits such as thumb sucking, extended pacifier and tippy cup use, nail biting and genetics influences.

-As a dental hygienist, doula, myofunctional and craniosacral therapist, Angie identifies these abnormal muscle strain & bite patterns and designs an individual program of myofunctional therapy exercises to tone, coordinate, strengthen, and optimize the muscles of the tongue, cheeks, face, lips, and throat.
-As a Doula, She also works with infants and new moms to help with tension patterns, and correct suction post tongue-tie release.
+As a dental hygienist, doula, myofunctional therapist, certified craniosacral therapist and certified lactation educator, Angie has an incredibly integrative and holistic perspective as she identifies these abnormal muscle strain & bite patterns and designs an individual program of myofunctional therapy exercises to tone, coordinate, strengthen, and optimize the muscles of the tongue, cheeks, face, lips, and throat.

-A key outward sign of OMDs and restrictive tongue-tie is actually a chronic head-forward muscle strain pattern and TMJ tension and pain!
-Angie has 8 years of experience working in a Pediatriac medical office addressing such muscle strains and tensions.
-She views the orofacial area as part of the body as a whole, and with a bit different eyes than someone who has worked with just the mouth.
-Working in the child birth community she often notices jaw and sacrum pain arising together, and has a team of pelvic floor physical therapist on her referral team if needed.
-She also has an amazing group of massage therapist, craniosacral therapist, dentist, orthodontists and airway specialist, ENTs and body workers she collaborates and works with.
-It often takes a team to address and treat OMDs, allowing the greatest possible outcome when addressing OMDs and aiding in proper breathing, orofacial growth, development and function!
+Craniosacral Therapist: A key outward sign of OMDs and restrictive tongue-tie is a head-forward, muscle strain pattern, with neck, shoulder and TMJ tension.
+Angie has 7 years of experience working with physicians in a Pediatric office addressing such muscle strains and tensions.
+Angie is also a certified nutrition counselor and lectured on the role of diet on inflammation and general health.
+She understands the health of the mouth and the orofacial structures are a part of the entire body as a whole.
+She has an amazing group of massage therapist, craniosacral therapist, dentist, orthodontists and airway specialist, and body workers she collaborates with and refers to.
+It often takes a team to address and treat OMDs.

 Craniosacral Therapy as an adjunctive therapy to myofunction sessions is often recommended in the airway and myofunctional community.
 It can greatly help abnormal tension patterns to relax and release in a gentle, non-invasive manner.
 3 free Craniosacral visits are gifted in her full myofunctional therapy program.